Does overloading work with Inheritance?

 f (int): 6 f (double): 6.6

-So in Java overloading works across scopes contrary to C++.
-Java compiler determines correct version of the overloaded method to be executed at compile time based upon the type of argument used to call the method and parameters of the overloaded methods of both these classes receive the values of arguments used in call and executes the overloaded method.
+So in Java, overloading works across scopes, contrary to C++.
+The Java compiler determines the correct version of the overloaded method to be executed at compile time based upon the type of arguments used to call the method and the parameters of the overloaded methods of both these classes that receive the values of arguments used in call and executes that overloaded method.

-Finally, let us try the output of following C# program:
+Finally, let us try to get the output of the following C# program:

 The output of the above program is: